open-metadata/OpenMetadata/docs/openmetadata/connectors/mysql.md

 ### 3. Create a configuration file using template JSON

 Create a new file called `mysql.json` in the current directory.
-Note that the current directory should be the `openmetadata/mysql` directory you created in Step 1.&#x20;
+Note that the current directory should be the `openmetadata` directory you created in Step 1.&#x20;

 Copy and paste the configuration template below into the `mysql.json` file you created.